Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 SQL Server Management Studio is the graphical user interface for interacting with the SQL Server Database Management System.
 This guide provides instructions on the basic usage of the SQL Server Management Studio.

-## Connecting the SQL Server with SQL Server Management Studio
+## Connecting SQL Server with SQL Server Management Studio

 Read the following guides depending on which SQL Server instance you use:

-- If you have _installed SQL Server on your on computer_, [follow this guide](./sql-server-installation.md#connecting-the-sql-server-with-sql-server-management-studio).
+- If you have _installed SQL Server on your own computer_, [follow this guide](./sql-server-installation.md#connecting-sql-server-with-sql-server-management-studio).
-- If you are using _Haaga-Helia's SQL Server_, [follow this guide](haaga-helia-sql-server.md#connecting-the-sql-server-with-sql-server-management-studio).
+- If you are using _Haaga-Helia's SQL Server_, [follow this guide](haaga-helia-sql-server.md#connecting-sql-server-with-sql-server-management-studio).

 ## Executing database queries